SpecularDwarf69/WarTorn_Modkit/README.md

 This repo was the editable side of my `War-Torn` modding setup.

-The extracted game files in `War-Torn_decomp` are still useful, but they are cooked game content and kind of miserable to treat like a real source project.
+The decompiled game files are still useful, but they are cooked game content and kind of miserable to treat like a real source project.
 This repo is the part that was actually meant to be worked in: maps, Blueprint mods, helper scripts, notes, and random UE4SS experiments.

 If you just want the practical modding workflow, start with [Docs/ModMaking.md](Docs/ModMaking.md).